Blue Stinger: Reception

 Blue Stinger sold over 61,000 copies during its opening week in Japan with a sell-through rate of just under 56%.
 It went on to sell over 111,000 copies in total and become the console's 34th best-selling title in the region.
 While the game sold relatively poorly in Japan, it was commercially successful in North America.
 During the Dreamcast's debut week in the UK, Blue Stinger was the eighth best-selling title out of the twelve launch titles.
 The game went on to sell 500,000 copies worldwide, which Sega counted as a success.

-The game received above-average reviews according to the review aggregation website GameRankings, earning a score of 70% based on 22 reviews.
+The game received "mixed or average reviews" according to the review aggregation website GameRankings, earning a score of 70% based on 22 reviews.
 In Japan, Famitsu gave it a score of 28 out of 40.
 When mentioned, the plot and characters were cited as either enjoyable, or underwhelming.
 While the gameplay was generally enjoyed, several outlets faulted the puzzle design as obtuse.
 The camera system in both the Japanese and Western releases met with criticism, though the Western version was seen as less problematic.
 The real-time and CGI graphics together with monster designs met with overall praise, though the animation was seen as poor.
 The music met with general praise, but many faulted the voice acting for its poor quality.
 Several reviewers called the game a showcase for the Dreamcast's graphics that lacked compelling gameplay.

 Jason D'Aprile of Gamecenter found Blue Stinger entertaining but not groundbreaking in its genre, describing it as "fun, interesting, and solid on the whole" despite camera issues holding it back.
 The reviewers for Electronic Gaming Monthly found the game generally inferior to game titles that influenced it, with one recommending that players wait for Resident Evil – Code: Veronica if they wanted a similar but higher quality experience.
 Edge similarly compared the game negatively to the upcoming Code Veronica, finding its combination of animation issues and inconsistent audio as "unacceptable" in games of the time.
 The Game Informer reviewers were fairly negative about several aspects of its design, with one highlighting its emphasis on graphics over gameplay and characters, feeling it was a lacking launch title.
 GameFan was again negative about the title and called it a weak title in the console's launch line-up.